HiPerCoRe/KTT/OnboardingGuide.md

 memory.
 Users may wish to choose a different location depending on the type of device used for autotuning (e.g., host memory for CPUs, device memory for dedicated GPUs).
 For host memory, it is additionally possible to use zero-copy optimization.
 This optimization causes kernels to access the argument data directly instead of creating a separate buffer and thus reduces memory usage.
 For CUDA and OpenCL 2.0, one additional memory location option exists - unified.
-Unified memory buffers can be accessed from both host and kernel side, relying on a device driver to migrate the data automatically.
+Unified memory buffers can be accessed from both host and kernel sides, relying on a device driver to migrate the data automatically.

 Management type option specifies whether buffer management is handled automatically by the tuner (e.g., write arguments are automatically reset to initial state before a new kernel configuration is launched, buffers are created and deleted automatically) or by the user.
 In some advanced cases, users may wish to manage the buffers manually.
 Note, however, that this requires the usage of kernel launchers which we will discuss later.

-The final option for vector arguments is whether the initial data provided by the user should be copied inside the tuner or referenced directly (note that this is different option than memory location of data accessed by the kernel -- KTT can make its private copy of provided buffer and then copy it to the host or device to be directly used by the kernel).
+The final option for vector arguments is whether the initial data provided by the user should be copied inside the tuner or referenced directly.
+Note that this is a different option than the memory location of data accessed by the kernel - KTT can make its private copy of provided buffer and then copy it to the host or device to be directly used by the kernel.
 By default, the data is copied, which is safer (i.e., temporary arguments work correctly) but less memory efficient.
 If the initial data is provided in the form of an lvalue argument, the tuner can use a direct reference to avoid copying.
 This requires the user to keep the initial data buffer valid while the tuner uses the argument.

-The comprehensive diagram of KTT buffer types is located [here](https://github.com/HiPerCoRe/KTT/tree/master/Docs/Resources/KttBufferTypes.png).
+The comprehensive diagram of KTT buffer copy options is located [here](https://github.com/HiPerCoRe/KTT/tree/master/Docs/Resources/KttBufferTypes.png).

 ```cpp
 std::vector<float> input1;